Replace the old spark plugs? Check.

 Change the transmission fluid?
 What?

-This is one of those tasks that must never be overlooked.
-Luckily, it’s a cheap process, and if you have a basic understanding of mechanics, you can perform it in your own house.
+This is one of those tasks that must never be disregarded.
+Luckily, it’s an inexpensive process, and if you have a basic understanding of mechanics, you can perform it in your own house.

-What does it cost to alter transmission fluid?
+What does it cost to modify transmission fluid?
 It depends on where you take it.
 At a mechanics shop or dealer, the price will likely range between $80 to $250.

-However, if you’re willing and able to do it yourself, it should fall between $50-$100.
+However, if you’re willing and capable to do it yourself, it should fall between $50-$100.

-Finally, I will provide a step-by-step guide on changing your transmission fluid at home.
+Finally, I will provide a comprehensive step-by-step guide on changing your transmission fluid at home.

 Let us commence!